-Carbohydrates: If you want to grow, you’ll also have to eat a good amount of carbohydrates.
+Another common misconception when it comes to losing weight is that you must cut out all carbs to lose fat- WRONG!
+If you want to lose fat whilst letting your muscles grow, you’ll also have to eat a good amount of carbohydrates.
 They are the body’s main energy source and also play a role in manipulating the anabolic hormone insulin.

 Your body can store up to around 500 grams of glycogen (400g being muscle glycogen and 100g liver glycogen).
 55% to 60% of your diet should be derived from carbs.
 Give preference to low glycemic index carbs such as legumes, vegetables, whole foods and sweet potatoes.